 changes to product URLs

-If the file updates automatically on the store’s side, Semly can fetch the latest version according to the set schedule.
+If the file is updated automatically on the store’s side, Semly can fetch the latest version according to the set schedule.

-To make your product data as useful as possible, take care of the quality of the file.
+To make the product data as useful as possible, take care of the quality of the file.

 Most important rules: